So, you want to know how to travel for free, do ya? You’re in the right place!

-Our current favorite is the Southwest Airlines Rapid Rewards® Plus Card.
-Right now, you’ll earn 50,000 bonus points after signing up and spending $2,000 in the first 3 months.
-That’s enough for two round-trip tickets to the Caribbean!
+Right now, you’ll earn 40,000 bonus points after signing up and spending $1,000 in the first 3 months.
+In some cases, that’s enough for two round-trip tickets to the Caribbean!
+To make this even better, you’ll earn an additional 35,000 bonus points if you spend $5,000 in the first 6 months!
+That’s up to 75,000 points at your disposal.
 There is a $69 annual fee, but the points more than make up for it during your first year.

 We think this is the best card for earning points toward flights throughout the U.S. and the Caribbean.
-In fact, it’s often the first airline card we recommend to beginners.
+In fact, it’s often the first airline card we recommend for beginners.

 Cash Back Cards